NREL/WAVES/docs/index.md

 # WAVES Offshore Wind Techno-economic Analysis

-Wind Asset Value Estimation System (WAVES) is a tool for estimating the lifecycle costs of offshore wind projects using NREL's flagship technoeconomic models.
+Wind Asset Value Estimation System (WAVES) is a tool for estimating the lifecycle costs of offshore wind projects using NREL's flagship techno economic models.
 WAVES is in active development due to wrapping other in-development software packages for its underlying operations: ORBIT for CapEx, WOMBAT for OpEx, and FLORIS for AEP.